Introduction

 - Using a funnel, slowly pour the recommended power steering fluid into the reservoir.

-- Pour gradually, pausing to check the fluid level frequently to avoid overfilling.
+- Pour gradually, checking the fluid level frequently to avoid overfilling.

 - Recheck the Fluid Level:

-- After adding the fluid, recheck the level to ensure it is within the recommended range.
+- After adding fluid, check the level again to ensure it is within the recommended range.

 - Top up if necessary, but do so gradually and carefully.